 In the last three months I have presented at and/or been on panels to discuss transport, covid, the climate emergency and cars.
-Earlier in March 2021 my Rail Vision for the Cardiff Capital Region was published; this follows Cardiff Council’s Transport White Paper in February 2020 (which I also helped prepare).
-To support some further … Continue reading Climate Change, Cars & Challenges
+Earlier in March 2021 the Rail Vision for the Cardiff Capital Region, which I helped prepare, was published; this follows Cardiff Council’s Transport White Paper in February 2020 (which I also helped prepare). … Continue reading Climate Change, Cars & Challenges

 In March 2020, I submitted a paper to the South East Wales Transport Commission to consider in their deliberations over the M4.
 This essentially is that paper (with a few minor updates and reflections) which draws much from my blog “No new M4… so what instead” [i] from Summer 2019.
 There is nothing in here … Continue reading A Public Transport Grid for the M4 Corridor…

 Coronavirus is and will continue have a big impact on how we live, how we work …and how and when we move.
 This presents an opportunity to recraft our urban environment so that it safer, cleaner, greener and helps support local economies.
 Already many cities elsewhere in the UK, and around the world [i] [ii] … Continue reading Covid19, Safe Spaces & Wellfield Road?

 Written in April 2020....at the start of the first lockdown Given recent events associated with Corona Virus, not least a complete transformation in travel patterns, I wanted to offer some thoughts on mobility and working from home, or not… But firstly, a nod of appreciation to all those working in our health services, essential workers, … Continue reading Corona Virus, Homeworking and Transport